awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-redshift-encrypt.md

 **Description**

-The AWSConfigRemediation\-EnableRedshiftClusterEncryption Automation document enables encryption on the Amazon Redshift cluster you specify using an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
-This Automation document should only be used as a baseline to ensure that your Amazon Redshift clusters are encrypted according to minimum recommended security best practices\.
+The AWSConfigRemediation\-EnableRedshiftClusterEncryption runbook enables encryption on the Amazon Redshift cluster you specify using an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
+This runbook should only be used as a baseline to ensure that your Amazon Redshift clusters are encrypted according to minimum recommended security best practices\.
 We recommend encrypting multiple clusters with different CMKs\.
-This automation cannot change the AWS KMS CMK used on an already encrypted cluster\.
+This runbook cannot change the AWS KMS CMK used on an already encrypted cluster\.
 To change the AWS KMS CMK used to encrypt a cluster, you must first disable encryption on the cluster\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-EnableRedshiftClusterEncryption)